jackdesert/dailydancer/README.md

 Notes from my Sweetheart:
   * Can it bring in things from the facebook list too?
-  * What about the weekly things?
-Why isn't next wednesday's dance on here yet?
   * Can we put the first four lines of the body?
-  * How do I know who posted this?
-It makes a big difference to me.
   * Location, time?
 Are those hard?
   * I notice that a four-day event only shows up on the first day of that event...
-  * How about a note, "automatically culled from..."
   * Votes for ten days' worth
   * If button for "show more", then can it be a big button?
-  * If two emails for same event, how can I know which one is more recent?
   * What about really juicy events that are announced six weeks ahead and that will fill up fast?
 Do I want that to show up in DD?
   * When show-more button opens, can it go ALL THE WAY into the future.